 The rest of the world doesn't want to hear your half-decent attempt at Good Riddance (Time of your life) or Wonderwall.

-If you are in the mood for some angsty song writing, you will want to find an isolated spot, which will most likely be somewhere along the South West coastline (it gets very quiet from Brook Chine down towards the south of the Island).
+If you are in the mood for some angsty song writing, you will want to find an isolated spot, which will most likely be somewhere along the South West coastline.
+It gets very quiet from Brook Chine down towards the south of the Island.

 Best Isle of Wight beach for letting it all hang out

-Winner: Blackgang Beach
+Winner: Rocken End Beach/Blackgang Beach

 The Isle of Wight doesn't have an official naturist beach, as far as I'm aware (I'm fairly sure the 14 year old version of me would have known about it).
 However, the unofficial option seems to be Blackgang on the South Wight.
 It's not the easiest to access but there's a car park on Old Blackgang Road.